zongze-lee/CSAPP-LAB/README.md

 # CSAPP-LAB

-This is the accompanying lab for the Carnegie Mellon University course CMU 15-213.
+This is the accompanying lab for the Carnegie Mellon University course 15-213.

 ## LABS